What is Aeration?

 Warm Season Turf

-Warm season turfgrasses such as zoysiagrass and bermudagrass should be aerated in mid-spring to summer.
+Warm season turf grass, such as Zoysia and Bermuda should be aerated in mid-spring to summer.
 Avoid aerating when warm-season grasses are dormant.
 This may encourage weed competition.
 In addition, you want to avoid aerating warm-season grasses during spring green-up period, and not until after the first spring mowing has been completed.
 Most home lawns benefit from annual aeration.
 Heavily used lawns or those growing on heavy clay may need aeration twice a year.
 Golf Greens and Athletic Fields may need aeration three to five times per year depending on the amount of use.

 What to Expect for our Service

 We aerate every lawn horizontal and again at a 45 degree angle.
 This ensures proper penetration of the soil.
 Immediately after we aerate your lawn will be dotted with small plugs pulled from the soil.
 Within a week or two, they break apart and disappear into the lawn.
 Between 7 to 10 days after aeration, these holes will be filled with white, actively growing roots.
 This is a sign that the turf is receiving additional oxygen, moisture and nutrients from the soil.

 In addition to higher density turf, on compacted soils and on lawns with slopes, you should see an immediate difference in water puddling and runoff after irrigation or rainfall.
 After aeration, your lawn should be able to go longer between waterings, without showing signs of wilt.
 With repeat aerations over time, your lawn will show enhanced heat and drought stress tolerance.
 Remember, most lawns benefit from annual aeration.
 Lawns that receive this care will be healthier, more vigorous, easier to maintain and have fewer pest problems.

 In conclusion, here are some of the many benefits to annual lawn aeration.